SciML/NBodySimulator.jl/docs/src/index.md

 ### Gravitational Interaction

-Using NBodySimulator, it is possible to simulate gravitational interaction of celestial bodies.
+Using NBodySimulator, it is possible to simulate the gravitational interaction of celestial bodies.
-In fact, any structure for bodies can be used for simulation of gravitational interaction since all those structures are required to have mass as one of their parameters:
+In fact, any structure for bodies can be used for the simulation of gravitational interaction since all those structures are required to have mass as one of their parameters:

 ```julia
 body1 = MassBody(SVector(0.0, 1.0, 0.0), SVector(5.775e-6, 0.0, 0.0), 2.0)